English

 Content Node

-Content Nodes are the basic data unit in PuppyOne's cloud file system, organized as a tree.
+Content Nodes are the basic data unit in PuppyOne's cloud file system, organized as a tree and identified by path.
+Content is stored in a Mut Merkle tree backed by S3.

 TypeDescriptionTypical use